ibm-cloud-docs/vmwaresolutions/services/htcc_considerations.md

 The HyTrust® CloudControl™ service enforces and controls compliance against security standards, which includes role-based access control (RBAC), approval, and auditing.
 When the service is combined with HyTrust DataControl®, the service ensures that virtual machines and workload data don't leave a particular region, cluster, or VMware ESXi™ server within the {{site.data.keyword.cloud}} data center.
 {: shortdesc}

-New installations of HyTrust CloudControl are supported only for VMware vCenter Server® with NSX-T instances.
-The HyTrust CloudControl version that is installed is 6.3.
-Previous installations of HyTrust CloudControl 5.6 are still supported for existing vCenter Server with NSX-V instances.
+New installations of HyTrust CloudControl are supported only for VMware vCenter Server® with NSX-T™ instances.
+The HyTrust CloudControl version that is installed is 6.3.1.
+Previous installations of HyTrust CloudControl 5.6 are still supported for existing VMware® vCenter Server with NSX-V instances.
 {:note}

 HyTrust CloudControl supports vCenter Server multizone instances.
 For more information, see [Ordering vCenter Server multizone instances](/docs/vmwaresolutions?topic=vmwaresolutions-mcv_ordering).

 {{site.data.keyword.vmwaresolutions_short}} offers promotions for some services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
-For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).
+For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

 ## Technical specifications for HyTrust CloudControl
 {: #htcc_considerations-specs}

-For more information about resource requirements and capacity checking for some services, see [Resource requirements for services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).
+For more information about resource requirements and capacity checking for some services, see [Resource requirements for services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-resource-requirements).

 HyTrust CloudControl is preconfigured with connections to the following components:
 * Microsoft® Active Directory™